March 5, 2026 | Market Reports

 Source: TRREB MLS Market Watch, February 2026.
 SP:LP = Sale to List Price ratio.

-A few things stand out in this local data.
-Milton has the fastest days on market of the four cities at 29 days and its 98 percent SP:LP ratio tells you buyers there are still competitive.
+Milton has the fastest days on market of the four at 29 days and its 98 percent SP:LP ratio tells you buyers there are still competitive.
 Mississauga offers the broadest activity with 345 transactions and strong price retention.
 Oakville continues to attract buyers at the top end of the market.
 Burlington is seeing longer days on market at 49 days, which gives buyers more time but means sellers need to be strategic on price and presentation.

 Each of these markets has its own rhythm.
 Explore your community guide: